AI Use Cases/Logistics

 How does AI optimize intelligent document extraction for Logistics?

-AI uses computer vision and language models to automatically extract structured data from BOLs, customs forms, and HAZMAT certificates, then validates every field against FMCSA, 49 CFR, and C-TPAT rules before the document enters your TMS or WMS.
+The system uses models that read both the layout and the text of a document to automatically extract structured data from BOLs, customs forms, and HAZMAT certificates, then validates every field against FMCSA, 49 CFR, and C-TPAT rules before the document enters your TMS or WMS.
 Unlike generic OCR, the system understands freight-specific semantics - it knows that a weight discrepancy between the BOL and the scale is a red flag, that certain hazmat codes require specific placarding, and that detention terms vary by carrier contract.
 The extracted data automatically populates your Oracle TMS, MercuryGate, or EDI feed without manual re-keying, triggering dispatch clearance and dock notifications in real time.

 Is our Operations data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and operates zero-retention policies on LLM processing - your documents are extracted and immediately purged from model memory, never used for training on external datasets.
 All data transmission uses TLS 1.3 encryption, and integrations with your TMS and WMS happen through authenticated API connections within your network perimeter.
 We specifically handle HAZMAT data, customs declarations, and C-TPAT documentation according to regulatory requirements - no data is shared with third parties or retained beyond the extraction cycle.

 What is the timeframe to deploy AI intelligent document extraction?

-Deployment typically takes 10-14 weeks from contract signature to full production.
-Weeks 1-3 focus on TMS/WMS integration and document type mapping; weeks 4-8 involve model training on your historical BOLs and carrier invoices; weeks 9-10 cover UAT and exception handling refinement with your Operations team; weeks 11-14 are phased go-live with parallel processing.
-Most logistics clients see measurable results within 60 days of production launch - dock-to-stock time drops, dispatch throughput increases, and exception detection begins catching margin leakage immediately.
+Plan for a working system inside the first 100 days, following our C.O.R.E.
+Method: Weeks 1-3 cover TMS/WMS integration and document type mapping.
+Weeks 4-10 cover model training on your historical BOLs and carrier invoices, plus UAT and exception handling refinement with your Operations team.
+Weeks 11-14 cover phased go-live with parallel processing.
+A rollout like this is scoped to show measurable results within 60 days of production launch - dock-to-stock time drops, dispatch throughput increases, and exception detection begins catching margin leakage immediately.

 How does Revenue Institute ensure the security and compliance of my operations data?